-Net peak demand for Southwest, 2015-40 GW
+Net peak demand for Southwest, 2015-40

-- The Southwest has seen particularly strong demand growth in the residential sector as the population continues to grow at a pace well above the US average.
-Its robust economic and demographic expansion drives the majority of power demand growth.
-With an economic growth rate well above the national average and electric intensive homes, the region is poised for substantial demand growth - Arizona stands out as a key area of growth due to its strong population increase and strategic location near Mexico, making it an attractive destination for companies seeking to establish new strategic facilities and regional headquarters.
+- The Southwest robust economic and demographic expansion drives the majority of power demand growth.
+With an economic growth rate well above the national average and electric intensive homes, the region is poised for substantial development - Arizona stands out as a key area of growth due to its strong population increase and strategic location near Mexico, making it an attractive destination for companies seeking to establish new strategic facilities and regional headquarters.
 Meanwhile, New Mexico's economy is receiving an extra boost from its thriving energy industry, further enhancing its economic landscape and contributing to increased electricity demand - Over two-thirds of demand from large loads is expected to originate from datacenters - Electric vehicle have a modest contribution to the Southwest electricity demand

 Electric vehicles include light duty battery electric vehicles (BEVs) and plug in hybrid electric vehicles (PHEVs).
-Source: S&P Global Commodity Insights
+Source: S&P Global Commodity Insights, 2024 NERC Long-Term Reliability Assessment